Computer Science, B.A.

 Because of our location in the Midtown area of St. Louis, our students have access to a robust technology community, with operations for many Fortune 500 companies and a vibrant startup community.
 This provides outstanding opportunities for summer internships, part-time work during the academic year, and future jobs after graduation.

 Our campus is within walking distance of the Cortex Innovation Community, a vibrant 200-acre (and growing) innovation hub and technology district.
-Cortex is home to SLU's Research Innovation Group, which works on technology transfer and commercial partnerships.
+Cortex houses SLU's Research Innovation Group, which works on technology transfer and commercial partnerships.
 Cortex is also home to the weekly Venture Cafe (every Thursday from 3-8 p.m.), which is an excellent place for students to connect with tech community members in a friendly and informal setting.
 Also in downtown St. Louis is the T-REX Technology Entrepreneur Center, a coworking space and technology incubator.

 Our faculty has integrated students into their research programs in various ways.
 Some of our undergraduate students have participated in REUs (research experience for undergraduates), capstone projects and independent research that has resulted in scholarly publications with their faculty mentors.
 In addition, many students have had opportunities to travel to conferences and present their work.